Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Effect on the measurement

-Note that $K$ has two principal contributions: a gravitational component, given by the first two terms, and a flexural component, given by the last two terms.
+The spring constant has two principal contributions: a gravitational component, given by the first two terms, and a flexural component, given by the last two terms.
 Only the latter suffers from loss and anelasticity.